Félix Balyu

-Félix Balyu (5 August 1891 – 15 January 1971) was a Belgian footballer who played as a goalkeeper for Club Brugge and US Tourquennoise.
-He he represented the Belgium national team at the 1920 Olympic Games in Antwerp, winning a gold medal.
+Félix Charles Louis Balyu (5 August 1891 – 15 January 1971) was a Belgian footballer who played as a goalkeeper for Club Brugge and US Tourquennoise.
+He represented the Belgium national team at the 1920 Olympic Games in Antwerp, where they won a gold medal.

 Club career

-Balyu began his football career in the youth ranks of Club Brugge in 1908, aged 17, making his senior debut in 1911.
+Balyu began his football career in the youth ranks of Club Brugge in 1908, at age 17, and made his senior debut in 1911.
 He helped the club reach the 1914 Belgian Cup final at Stade du Vivier d'Oie, which ended in a 2–1 loss to Royale Union Saint-Gilloise.
 Balyu played a crucial role in helping Brugge win its first-ever Belgian Championship in 1919–20, scoring 23 goals.
 He stayed loyal to the club for over a decade until 1923, when he left for FC Rouen.
 In 1925, he moved to US Tourquennoise, where he was also in charge of training young people.
 In 1928, the French newspaper L'Auto described the 37-year-old Balyu as "the oldest player in France".